CiberoFlare/WarpCacher/README.md

 # PHP WarpCacher
-A lightweight, small, effecient php script that makes a php webpage static from being a dynamic using cache strategies.
+A lightweight, 1KB size, effecient php script that makes a php webpage static from being a dynamic using cache strategies.

 ## Requirements
  - PHP 5 to PHP 7